The Latest Digital Trends to Keep an Eye On, this Year

 - Facebook users view nearly 8 billion videos every day

-- 82% of all Twitter's users use the platform to see video content
+- 82% of all Twitter’s users use the platform to see the video content

 When it comes to video content, digital marketers can play around several different types of content like 360-degree videos, stop-motion animation, live streams, unboxing videos and much more.
 This gives marketers plenty of flexibility when planning video campaigns.